DragosTana/Longformer/README.md

 I used the Huggingface [Transformer](https://github.com/huggingface/transformers) library as a reference.
 When possible, however, I implemented things from scratch.
 Hugging Face was used just for:

-- **I/O of the training data**: Pretraining requires big datasets, which are difficult and slow to handle on domestic machines.
-Huggingface provides the [Wikipedia](https://huggingface.co/datasets/wikipedia) dataset in a format that is already memory-mapped relieving me of the burden of having to implement it from scratch.
+- **I/O of the training data**: Pretraining requires big datasets, which are difficult and slow to handle on consumer grade machines.
+Huggingface provides the [Wikipedia](https://huggingface.co/datasets/wikipedia) dataset in a format that is already memory-mapped relieving me of the burden of having to implement this part from scratch.
 - **Tokenizers**: Huggingface already has several implemented tokenizers, many of which are trained on the same dataset I use.
 Furthermore, the [fast-tokenizers](https://huggingface.co/learn/nlp-course/en/chapter6/3) are implemented in Rust making them much faster than anything I could have implemented from scratch in Python.
 - **Pretrained models**: All models are implemented from scratch in PyTorch but are compatible with the weights of the pretrained models Hugging Face provides (at least [DistilBERTModel](/model/distil_bert.py/) is).